Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Strategic partnerships with major pharmaceutical companies (Novartis, Roche, J&J)
+- ✔Strategic validation through partnerships with leading pharmaceutical companies (e.g., Novartis, Roche, J&J)

 What Our Analysis Says